mj1e16lsst/abduction/README.md

 ----------

  The following datasets were evaluated using the above procedue:
-  - toyDataSet, a simple relational database contructed using values from (citation needed).
+  - toyDataSet, a simple relational database contructed using values from ([1]).
 Allowed transformations were SQL SELECT, PROJECT, and UPDATE commands.
-  - qfix, a relational database example from [1].
+  - qfix, a relational database example from [2].
 Allowed transformations were SQL SELECT, PROJECT, and UPDATE commands.
   - flights, a database of flight logs from https://figshare.com/articles/flights_csv/9820139/1.
 Allowed transformations are airport-to-airport flight rountes

 # Required Packages